phosae/phosae.github.io/content/post/2023-k8s-api-admission.md

   qosClass: BestEffort  # podStrategy.PrepareForCreate
 ```

-Creating a Pod with namespaces that not exist in cluster will got a 404 response, which was done by NamespaceLifecycle Admission Controller.
+When attempting to create a Pod within a namespace that does not exist in the cluster, a 404 response will be returned.
+This is handled by the NamespaceLifecycle Admission Controller.

 ```shell
 kubectl -n ns-not-exist run nginx --image=nginx
 Error from server (NotFound): namespaces "ns-not-exist" not found
 ```

-Admission controllers perform deep inspection of a given request (including content), some of them just validate it and determine whether its allowed (like NamespaceLifecycle Admission Controller), while the other may mutate the content (like ServiceAccount, Priority, and DefaultTolerationSeconds Admission Controller).
+Admission controllers perform deep inspection of a given request (including content).
+Some controllers, such as the NamespaceLifecycle Admission Controller, validate the request and determine its admissibility.
+Others, like the ServiceAccount, Priority, and DefaultTolerationSeconds Admission Controllers, may mutate the content of the request.

-All of the [Admission Controllers] are built in kube-apiserver.
-You can take further raading for details.
+All of the [Admission Controllers] are compiled-in kube-apiserver.
+For more detailed information, please click the link provided.

 ## 🧿 Admission internals

 Admission is a module in [k8s.io/apiserver pkg/admission].
 In which these interfaces are exposed to apiserver developer
-- An admission controller must implement Interface.Handles to decide whether to handle the incoming operation (CREATE, UPDATE, DELETE, or CONNECT), and MutationInterface or ValidationInterface to make admission decision.
+- An admission controller must implement Interface.Handles to decide whether to handle the incoming operation (CREATE, UPDATE, DELETE, or CONNECT), and MutationInterface or ValidationInterface to make an admission decision.
 - The MutationInterface is also an admission Interface (by nesting).
-Its function `Admit` makes an admission decision, and is allowed mutate request object
+Its function `Admit` makes an admission decision, and is allowed mutate the request object
-- The ValidationInterface is quite similar to MutationInterface, but its function `Validate` is not allowed to mutate request object
+- The ValidationInterface is quite similar to MutationInterface, but its function `Validate` is not allowed to mutate the request object

 All admission controllers are implementation of MutationInterface or ValidationInterface.
 MutationInterface implementation can mutate and validate request content, but ValidationInterface implementation can only validate request content.

 ```
 package admission